OHI-Science/ohimanual/3_conduct_manual/ohi-manual.md

 There are several ways to turn the qualitative information of regulations and social actions into quantitative metrics for analysis.
 A  robust way is to give credit for different aspects of the resilience measures.
 In addition to a score for having the law, policy, or action, in place, it is possible to gauge the effectiveness of that activity.

 The simplest way is to give credit for having a resilience measure in place.
 This means assigning a binary score of zero or one for "presence" versus "absence" of the resilience measure.
 For international conventions, this can be done by assigning a value of 1 for having signed a convention.
 A more rigorous score can be given for countries that have further *ratified* a convention in addition to signing it; this is one way to further differentiate scores.
-This can be done by seeing if a country has signed and ratified CITES, for example.
+This can be done by seeing if a country has signed and ratified CITES.

 > For example, if you were trying to find out if there are regulations in place that guide fishing pressure, you could look see if regulations exist for trawl-fishing limitations, or see if there are regulations for fish size, length, or if there are any seasonal restrictions.
 Another option would be to see if formal stock assessments exist for commercially-fished species.